Naty Crame-Rogers

 Natividad "Naty" Crame-Rogers (23 December 1922 – 1 February 2021) was a Filipina actress, drama teacher, writer, producer and researcher.
-She was best known for her role in the 1965 film adaptation of the play A Portrait of the Artist as Filipino.
+She was best known for originating the role of Paula in the 1965 film adaptation of the play A Portrait of the Artist as Filipino.

 Crame-Rogers was born in Cavite and studied at St. Scholastica’s College and University of the Philippines.
 She later went to the United States, where she completed a Teaching English as a Second Language Program at the University of California, Los Angeles.

-She formed the Philippine Drama Company and Amingtahanan Sala Theater.
+A patron of the arts, she formed the Philippine Drama Company and the Amingtahanan Sala Theater.
 She died on 1 February 2021, at age 98.

+Early life and education

+Crame-Rogers was born in Cavite as the eldest of five daughters.
+Her father was Don Ramon Crame, a jazz player who played for the Tirso Cruz Band and was known as the “Douglas Fairbanks, Sr. of the Philippines”.
+From him, she became interested in the arts.
+Her mother, Espectation Kabeza, was a schoolteacher.
+She first studied at St. Scholastica’s College.
+Before graduating from elementary, she had directed her first play, Cinderella in Flowerland.
+She also completed her high school education at St. Scholastica's.

+Beginning in 1939 at 17 years old and during World War II, she studied at the University of the Philippines, graduating with a bachelor's degree in philosophy and letters.
+She then got a Fulbright scholarship, completed the English as a Second Language Program at UCLA, and earned a masterals degree in Speech and Drama Education from Stanford.
+She completed her education with a doctorate from the University of Santo Tomas.